ayushbatra/ayushbatra.github.io/_posts/2023-01-02-monty-hall-problem.md

 	contestant_choice = random.choice(doors)
 	#Host randomly choosing one of the remaining doors.
 	host_choice = random.choice(list(filter(lambda x:x!=contestant_choice, doors)))
-	#This is to satify the conditional information given to us.
+	#This is to satisfy the conditional information given to us.
 	# since we know that when the host choice was revealed it was not the prize doors
 	if (  host_choice == prize ):
 		# Abort the simulation
 		return (0,0)
-	#Returing the output, the first index is if the inital guess was correct, and the second index is if this is a valid iteration.
+	#Returing the output, the first index is if the initial guess was correct, and the second index is if this is a valid iteration.
 	if 	contestant_choice != prize:
 		return (1 , 1)
 	else: